tradecoder/react-gh-pages/README.md

-# Sample React App deploy to gh-pages
+# Deploy your React App to gh-pages

 Bootstrapped by `create-react-app`